mmartial/OpenInfra25-GenAI/ComfyUI/01-LoRA_tokman/README.md

   - `clip_l.safetensors`, to be placed into `basedir/models/clip` (200MB)
 - The generated LoRA weight file (`flux_dev-tok.safetensors`) to be placed into `basedir/models/lora` (200MB)

-The workflows present in those folder are the same basic one, we altered the prompt or the resolution to generate different images.
+The workflows present in those folders are the same basic ones; we altered the prompt or the resolution to generate different images.

 ![tokman_ex01_02.jpg](./tokman_ex01_02.jpg